-Is there any evidence of whale swallowing humans?
+Is there any evidence that whales swallow humans?

-A few years back, a journalist by the name of Ben Shattuck decided to do a bit of investigative journalism around the topic of whales swallowing humans.
-He perused hundreds of records at the New Bedford Whaling Museum Research Library to get some insight.
-Note that this library has some of the most comprehensive whale-related archives on the planet.
+A few years ago, a journalist named Ben Shattuck decided to do a bit of investigative journalism around the subject of whales that devour people, and he trawled through hundreds of records in the New Bedford Whaling Museum Research Library to get an insight.

-Despite his exhaustive research, he could not find a single tangible report of anyone being swallowed alive by a whale.
-Although he did find records of mariners being injured by whales and some even died after tangling with a whale, but none of the records mentioned whales swallowing a human completely.
+Despite his exhaustive research, he could not find a single tangible report of someone being swallowed alive by a whale.
+Although he found records of sailors being injured by whales, and some even dying after getting tangled with a whale, none of the records mentioned that whales swallowed a human completely.